AlonKellner/alonkellner.github.io/_projects/en-us/open-source_2024-07-25_waloviz.md

     </div>
 </div>
 <div class="caption">
-    Image by Tom Roeland, from [his post "What is a Spectrogram?"](https://tomroelandts.com/articles/what-is-a-spectrogram)
+    Image by Tom Roeland, from his post <a href="https://tomroelandts.com/articles/what-is-a-spectrogram">What is a Spectrogram?</a>
 </div>

 A Spectrogram is a big word, it literally means "A Picture of a Spectrum", or in other words it's a visualization of frequencies.